This post includes affiliate links.

 Would you like some more Hat Crochet Pouch Patterns?
 Get inspired here:

-So let me now give you the list of information you need in order to do this wonderful Striped Ombre Hat.
+So let me now give you the list of supplies you will need in order to make this wonderful Striped Ombre Hat.

 This pattern is also available as an ad-free, printer-friendly pdf pattern that can be purchased at the links below for only a small fee.